chokobole/felicia/docs/command_line_interface.md

 bazel build //felicia/core/master/tool/master_client_cli
 ```

 And then you can use cli tool!
 Here belows are commands supported.
-You can type for example
+For example, if you want to know what nodes are registered to the master, you can type like below.

 ```bash
 bazel-bin/felicia/core/master/tool/master_client_cli node ls -a